Overview:

 I relied on retrospective interviews to understand what the most ‘stand out’ experiences are, and hear how users felt at particular points in the recruitment process and what they did.

 I was able to interview two college seniors.
-Both took had very different approaches on how to approach the job search process.
+Both had different approaches on how to approach the job search process.
 However, both had a strong dislike for online networking sites

 Participant Profiles